vlstill/tedi/memory-models.md

 ~   i.e. $\rel{po-loc} \cup \rel{rf} \cup \rel{ws} \cup \rel{fr}$ must be acyclic.

 No *out of thin air* values
-~   i.e. $\rel{rf} \cup \rel{dp}$ must be acyclic. \TODO{This means that …}, \TODO{some theoretical memory models do not follow this}
+~   i.e. $\rel{rf} \cup \rel{dp}$ must be acyclic.
+The idea behind this is that values cannot depend on themselves.
+However, while common hardware architectures do not exhibit thin air reads, some theoretical memory models allow them (e.g. the memory model of C++11).
+The larger discussion of the problem of thin air reads follows shortly.

 This classification now allows us to decide the validity of an execution under a given memory model: we must classify ordering between actions of this execution and check that these relations follow the three constraints mentioned above.

 ### The Problem of Out of Thin Air Reads {#sec:thin}

 The notion of out of thin air reads was \TODO{probably} introduced by the Java memory model \cite{javamm_Gosling2005, javamm_popl_Manson2005}.
-The idea is that a value produced by a read must have been written to the given memory location and must not depend on itself.
-The motivation for their exclusion from Java is that out of thin air values could allow creating invalid pointers, effectively destroying memory safety guarantees of Java.
+The idea is that a value produced by a read must not depend on itself.
 See \autoref{fig:thin:naive} for example of out of thin air read.
+The motivation for exclusion of thin air reads from Java is that they could allow creating invalid pointers, effectively destroying memory safety guarantees of Java.

 \begin{figure}[tp]